+Dr. Ryan was a finalist for the university-wide Henry J. Kaiser teaching award for 2022.
 Dr. Ryan is actively involved in teaching and mentorship in the UCSF residency and fellowship training programs and the School of Medicine.
 He serves as the head and neck surgical oncology fellowship co-director.
 He also directs the year-long Prendergast clinical research fellowship for medical students.

 Dr. Ryan earned his medical degree from Stanford University School of Medicine in 2005, where he also completed his residency in otolaryngology-head and neck surgery in 2010.
 Following his residency, he completed a fellowship in advanced head and neck oncologic and endocrine surgery at UCSF in 2011.
 He joined the UCSF faculty in 2011.

 Away from his career, he enjoys surfing, skiing, playing guitar, seeing music, hiking, and time with his friends and family, especially his wife, daughter, and son.

 Head and Neck Surgical Oncology, Salivary Gland and Duct Surgery and Sialendoscopy, Thyroid and Parathyroid Surgery

 Head and Neck Surgical Oncology, Transoral Robotic Surgery, Surgeon-Performed Ultrasound, Salivary Gland and Duct Surgery and Sialendoscopy, Thyroid and Parathyroid Surgery